 - Update friends, family, past teachers, and other personal contacts about job search plans and goals.

-- Attend events relevant to your career or personal interests and engage the speaker in conversation.
+- Attend events relevant to your career or personal interests and engage the speaker or other attendees in conversation.

 - Research potential alumni contacts in your field for informational interviews.

-- Create and manage an online portfolio of your work, or your blog, LinkedIn, professional Twitter or professional Facebook presence.
+- Create and manage an online portfolio of your work, a blog, LinkedIn profile, professional Twitter account or professional Facebook presence.

 Key Networking Rules

 - Think long term